OutSystems/docs-bestpractices/src/performance/infrastructure/infrastructure.md

 ### Solution

 Apply regular optimizations to reorganize or rebuild existing indexes; also update the database statistics.
-The will defragment the indexes and provides the database engine the information it needs to use indexes instead of doing full table scans.
+This will defragment the indexes and provides the database engine the information it needs to use indexes instead of doing full table scans.
 Depending on the level of fragmentation over time, you may have these plans scheduled to run one or more times a week.

 ### Importance